IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 ![](../../images/architecture-local.png)

 The gif shows the logon to the example web frontend application.
-This is the simplifed sequence which happens in the background:
+This is the simplified sequence which happens in the background:

 1. When we invoke the web frontend on http://localhost:8080 we will be routed to login dialog provided by the Keyloak server.
-2. After the successfully Keycloak authentication we will be redicreted to the web frontend and the frontend gets a access token.
+2. After the successfully Keycloak authentication we will be redirected to the web frontend and the frontend gets an access-token.
-3. The access token contains the needed information for the authorization at the Java microservice and the user information.
+3. The access-token contains the needed information for the authorization at the Java microservice Web-API and the user information.
-4. The web frontend extracts the user name and diplays the name.
+4. The web frontend extracts and displays the username.
-5. Then the web fronted uses the access token to invoke the web-api microservice endpoint to get the articles and displays the Articles.
+5. Then the web fronted uses the access-token to invoke the Web-API Microservice endpoint to get the articles and displays the Articles.

 ![](../../images/application-sample.gif)